-Okra fields are registered with the respective state agriculture department and crop management is supervised by India's National Plant Protection Organisation (NPPO), the Department of Agriculture and Farmers Welfare (DAFW), Directorate of Plant Protection, Quarantine and Storage (Ministry of Agriculture and Farmers Welfare).
+Okra fields are registered with the respective state agriculture department and crop management is supervised by the respective state agriculture department and the National Plant Protection Organisation (NPPO), the Department of Agriculture and Farmers Welfare (DAFW).
 Official inspections are undertaken in the place of production at appropriate times during the growing season to check for the presence of pests and diseases in okra crops.
-Field inspections are jointly conducted by officials from DAFW and the respective state agricultural department (Government of India 2021).
+Field inspections are primarily carried out by officials from the respective state agriculture department and, if required, by officials from DAFW (Government of India 2021).